droidluv/Spring-OkHttp-Interceptor/README.md

 - Why are retries and redirects not being captured discretely?
 - Why are my encoded request/response bodies not appearing as plain text?

 Please refer to [this section of the OkHttp wiki](https://github.com/square/okhttp/wiki/Interceptors#choosing-between-application-and-network-interceptors).
-You can choose to use Chuck as either an application or network interceptor, depending on your requirements.
+You can choose to use Spring as either an application or network interceptor, depending on your requirements.

 Acknowledgements
 ----------------

-Chuck uses the following open source libraries:
+Spring uses the following open source libraries:

+- [Chuck](https://github.com/jgilfelt/chuck) - Copyright (C) 2017 Jeff Gilfelt (This is the original project from which this project is forked)
 - [OkHttp](https://github.com/square/okhttp) - Copyright Square, Inc.
 - [Gson](https://github.com/google/gson) - Copyright Google Inc.
 - [Cupboard](https://bitbucket.org/littlerobots/cupboard) - Copyright Little Robots.

 License
 -------

-    Copyright (C) 2017 Jeff Gilfelt.
+    Copyright (C) 2019 Sebi Sheldin Sebastian.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.